cran/ggpmisc/README.md

-Package __ggpmisc__ is a small set of extensions to ggplot2 (>= 2.0.0) which
-I hope will be useful when plotting diverse types of data and/or debugging ggplot plots.

-Extensions:
-- Function for conversion of time series data into data frames that can be plotted with ggplot.
-- Stats for locating and tagging "peaks" and "valleys" (local or global maxima and minima).
-- Stat for generating labels from a `lm()` model fit, including formatted equation.
-- _Debug_ stats and a geom that print to the console their `data` input.
+Package '__ggpmisc__' (Miscellaneous Extensions to 'ggplot2') is a set of extensions to R package 'ggplot2' (>= 2.1.0) useful when plotting diverse types of data.
+Currently available statistics, geoms and function add facilities for labeling peaks and valleys, generating labels for fitted models including polynomial equations, highlighting deviations from a model fit and for debugging new geoms and statistics (or learning how they work).
+Plottng of time series data is facilitated by a 'fortify-like' function.

+Documentation generated with package 'staticdocs' is available on-line.

-Please, see the web site [R4Photobiology](http://www.r4photobiology.info) for details and update notices.
+Please, see the web site [r4photobiology](http://www.r4photobiology.info) for details and update notices.
 Other packages, aimed at easing photobiology-related calculations including the quantification of biologically effective radiation in meteorology are available as part of a suite described at the same website.

-The current release of __ggpmisc__ is available through [CRAN](https://cran.r-project.org/package=ggpmisc) for R (>= 3.2.0).
+The current release of '__ggpmisc__' is available through [CRAN](https://cran.r-project.org/package=ggpmisc) for R (>= 3.2.0).